 You mean like to save the whales?

 No, a petition is a form you fill out when you want to do something unusual, like have something count for the major that otherwise wouldn’t.
-You can get them in any department or college office.
-When you turn one in, attach a self-addressed stamped envelope.
+Please come to the Undergraduate Advising Office so that we can help you select the appropriate petition and ensure that all fields are completed correctly.

 What classes require a petition?

 Do a “Petition for Degree Requirements” for any classes taught in English but in which all readings and assignments were done in Spanish.
 Have the instructor sign saying you did all work in Spanish before you turn it in to the Department.